 - Peak Trail: We began this moderate hiking trek from the Grand Promenade.
 It climbs to the summit of the highest peak-Hot Springs Mountain.
 It’s a great walk on a cool day, approximately 1.5 miles long.
 Good panoramic views of the cityscape.

-- Sunset trail: Sadley, we did not get an opportunity to do this 10-mile-long trail.
+- Sunset Trail: Sadley, we did not get an opportunity to do this 10-mile-long trail.
 It is a hard hike to the peak of Music Mountain.
 Other campers told us it was worth taking the time to do.
 It will be on our next trip for sure.

 - Gulpha Gorge Trail: We followed a small watercourse on this easy trail.
 It took us through the park’s forests.
 It was only about a mile long.
-There is a short loop that takes you to a waterfall and there are splendid views of the entire park.
+There is a short loop that takes you to a waterfall, and there are splendid views of the entire park.

-- Hot Springs mountain Trail: This was the most challenging trail for us as it goes to the top of Hot Springs mountain.
+- Hot Springs Mountain Trail: This was the most challenging trail for us as it goes to the top of Hot Springs Mountain.
 It is a very long ten miles.
 There were many places where we stopped just to admire the stunning views.

-- Dead Chief trail: This 2-mile moderate trail takes you to the historic Dead Chief’s Cemetery.
+- Dead Chief Trail: This 2-mile moderate trail takes you to the historic Dead Chief’s Cemetery.
 Much of the trail traverses through the heart of Hot Springs National Park forest.

-I always make a point of stopping by the Visitor Center to get trail maps and information.
+I always make a point of stopping by the visitor center to get trail maps and information.
 In addition, we welcome insights from park rangers about any trail problems.

-Escape to Lake Ouachita or Lake Catherine
+Plan a Day Trip to Lake Ouachita or Lake Catherine State Park

 Both lakes have access to fishing, boating and camping in the state park.
 Choose Lake Catherine if you are looking for convenience to amenities.
 It is close to Hot Springs, only a short 20-minute drive.
 Great hiking trails that are dog friendly.
-The 0.5-mile Falls Trail rewards you with views of the waterfall.
+The 0.5-mile Falls Branch Trail rewards you with views of the waterfall.
 On a cool morning, we had the place all to ourselves.
 In warmer weather, I can imagine this being a great swimming hole.

 Lake Ouachita, on the other hand, is more undeveloped, with fewer amenities.
 This lake is perfect for boating, canoeing, fishing, or simply relaxing.
 It is a longer journey from Hot Springs, but it offers some of the best bass fishing in the state.
 In December, there were hardly any people on the beaches and trails.
 Again, we loved that the trails are dog-friendly.
 The 3.8-mile moderate Caddo Bend Trail was a good choice for us.
-Easy trail to following through the forest (yellow blazes) with beautiful views of the lake.
+Easy trail to follow through the forest (yellow blazes) with beautiful views of the lake.

 Tips for Hiking: Be sure to wear sturdy hiking shoes or boots.
 Bring plenty of water and snacks, especially on longer hikes.
 Apply sunscreen and insect repellent.